alexolinux/flask-request/README.md

 ## Use cases (scenarios)

-How about simulating a few workload test requests?
+How about simulating a few load tests?

 It is possible to use a useful Python tool called [Locust](https://locust.io/).
 For this, let's use our `flask-request` and the official `locust` docker image (Access ***[Locust on Docker](https://docs.locust.io/en/stable/running-in-docker.html)*** for more details).